CharlesWiltgen/how-to-podcast/itunes.md

 That said: Tuesdays.

-* For decades, Tuesday was the day that new music came out
+* For decades, Tuesday was the day that new music came out.

-* Mondays and Fridays, people are typically either recovering from or busy preparing for the weekend
+* Mondays and Fridays, people are typically either recovering from or busy preparing for the weekend.

 ## Myths